Breakthrough/PySceneDetect/manual/api/migration_guide.rst

 This page covers the most commonly used APIs which require updates to work with v0.6.
 Note that this page is not an exhaustive set of changes.
 For a complete list of breaking API changes, see `the changelog <https://scenedetect.com/changelog/>`_.

+In many places compatibility has been maintained by marking certain arguments as deprecated.
+These workarounds should not be relied upon and will be removed in the future.
+You can call ``scenedetect.platform.init_logger(show_stdout=True)`` or attach a custom log handler to the ``'pyscenedetect'`` logger to help find these cases.

 ===============================================================
 `VideoManager` Class